arv020/DSC232R_WESAD_Project/README.md

 <b>Validation Accuracy: </b> 0.6696361824071767
 <b>Test Accuracy: </b> 0.6746511338151009

 When the PANAS dataset was included our model was training perfectly, a big sign of overfitting and data leakage.
 When removing the dataset and only including the WRIST/CHEST device data, our model was fitting the training data well, but with a slight performance gap between the training and testing accuracy, which means there is some level of overfitting.
-Our performance at 0.67 is an improvement, and does show some reasonable generalization.
+Our performance at 0.67 is an improvement, and does show some  generalization.

 We evaluated its performance on the test set and generated a classification report for deeper insight.
 It shows that label 1 has the highest precision and recall around 73% - 75%.
 In comparison to label 3 which is the weakest performer ~51% .
 Both label 2 and 4 are balanced but can improve.
 The confusion matrix shows that instances correclty and incorrectly classified, showing that misclassifications were more common between adjacent and similar classes.